-- 1. For the White Rogers control, rotate the thermostat dial clockwise to the lowest possible position, OR for the Honeywell controls, rotate the thermostat dial counter-clockwise to the lowest possible position. - 2.
-For the White Rogers control, partially depress and rotate the gas control knob clockwise to the "OFF" position. - 3.
+- 1. For the White Rogers control, rotate the thermostat dial clockwise to the lowest possible position, OR for Honeywell controls, rotate the thermostat dial counter-clockwise to the lowest possible position. - 2.
+For the White Rogers control, partially depress and rotate the gas control know clockwise to the "OFF" position. - 3.
 Shut off the gas supply to the water heater. - 4.
-Close the cold-water supply shut-off valve. - 5.
-Open the drain valve on the water heater by turning the knob counterclockwise .
-The drain valve has threads on the end that will allow the connection of a standard hose coupling. - 6.
-Open a hot water faucet to allow air to enter the system.
+Close the cold-water supply shut-off valve. - Open the drain valve on the water heater by turning the knob counter-clockwise Error!
+Objects cannot be created from editing field codes.
+The drain valve has threads on the end that will allow the connection of a standard hose coupling. - Open a hot water faucet to allow air to enter the system.
 To refill the water heater, refer to "To Fill the Water Heater."